Science communication skills:

 9. Mix communication channels

 Articles, conference talks or the press may be considered as “traditional” tools for communicating science.
-However, in the last ten years, other tools such as social media, blogs or videos have evolved to become important communication channels too.
+However, in the past years, other tools such as social media, blogs, podcasts or videos have evolved to become important communication channels too.

 And they are not only a fantastic way to communicate to the general public, they also provide the opportunity to exchange with fellow researchers and build scientific communities.
 When communicating, you should think about combining “traditional” tools and with newer ones.
 This will allow you to communicate in an interesting and dynamic way, broadening your audience’s experience.